 When it comes to talking to your kids about political matters, you may think that your 8-year-old would rather be playing video games or that your 14-year-old would prefer texting friends — but you might be wrong.

-A whopping 75% of kids and 79% of teens answered "yes" when asked whether they thought that the outcome of the election would change their lives.
+A whopping 75% of kids and 79% of teens answered "yes" when asked whether they thought that the outcome of an election would change their lives.
 Nearly half of teens surveyed said that they believed they'd had at least some influence on their parents' choice of candidate.

 So, if you think your children are only interested in talking about kids' stuff, think again.

 As parents, we can't expect our kids not to be influenced by this media blitz.
-In fact, most teens who took our election poll in 2008 ranked talked-about issues — like gas and food prices, education, health care, war, and the environment — as "very important" to them.
+In fact, most teens who took our election poll ranked talked-about issues — like gas and food prices, education, health care, war, and the environment — as "very important" to them.

 When discussing an election, talk about what you believe and why — and ask your kids what they think and feel.
 This shows that you value their opinions and want to hear what's on their minds.